ChenXiao61/Img_augmentor/docs/userguide/mainfeatures.rst

 | .. image:: https://raw.githubusercontent.com/mdbloice/AugmentorFiles/master/UsageGuide/orig.png | .. image:: https://raw.githubusercontent.com/mdbloice/AugmentorFiles/master/UsageGuide/rotate.png |
 +-------------------------------------------------------------------------------------------------+---------------------------------------------------------------------------------------------------+

 As can be seen above, an arbitrary, non-modulo 90, rotation will unfortunately result in the image being padded in each corner.
-To allieviate this, Augmentor's default behaviour is to crop the image and retain the largest drop possible while maintaining the image's aspect ratio:
+To allieviate this, Augmentor's default behaviour is to crop the image and retain the largest crop possible while maintaining the image's aspect ratio:

 +-------------------------------------------------------------------------------------------------+-------------------------------------------------------------------------------------------------------+
 | Original Image                                                                                  | Rotated 10 degrees, automatically cropped                                                             |